 Valentine’s Day is coming around again; do you have something unique in mind for you’re your special someone?
 You don’t need to battle it out with all of the other couples filling restaurants to make a lasting impression.
 This year, create a Valentine’s dinner at home that your significant other will brag about at work the next day.
 Set a perfectly romantic Valentine’s Day mood with our tips on how to decorate in a romantic theme, cook a delectable homemade meal, open a bottle of wine, and make this Valentine’s Day an occasion worth staying-in for.

 Instead of battling the crowds, why not stay in and make your beau or belle a fabulous Valentine’s Day dinner?
-Of course, there’s less effort involved in getting dressed and going to a restaurant, but it’s not the most unique thing to do for Valentine’s Day (actually, it’s about as unique as a heart shaped box of chocolates and a dozen red roses).
+Of course, there’s less effort involved in getting dressed and going to a restaurant, but it’s not the most unique thing to do for Valentine’s Day (actually, it’s about as unique as Valentine strawberries and a dozen red roses).
 Shelling out a couple of hundred dollars on a fancy schmancy restaurant might get you kudos in an immediate sort of way, but believe us, the DIY version is going to make the best memories.

 FIRST STEP: DECORATE.